Self-Filtered Distillation with LLMs-generated Trust Indicators for Reliable Patent Classification: Annotation Guidelines

 \subsection{Annotation Procedure}

-\begin{itemize} \item Each annotator independently evaluated 500 randomly assigned samples. \item For each rationale, scores were assigned for Logical Consistency, Task Alignment, and Plausibility, each on a 1–5 scale. \item The final human score for each sample was computed as the average across annotators. \item Inter-annotator reliability was measured with Krippendorff’s alpha, yielding $\alpha = 0.641$, indicating acceptable agreement. \end{itemize}
+\begin{itemize} \item Each annotator independently evaluated all 1{,}000 samples. \item For each rationale, scores were assigned for Logical Consistency, Task Alignment, and Plausibility, each on a 1--5 scale. \item The final human score for each sample was computed as the average across annotators. \item Inter-annotator reliability was measured with Krippendorff's alpha, yielding $\alpha = 0.641$, indicating acceptable agreement. \end{itemize}